 - Feasibility: How do you plan to stay within your budget?
 Are there practical constraints with visas or other permissions for the destinations you propose?
 What are the potential health and safety risks?

 Budget statement.
 A budget template is provided for you to show and explain all anticipated costs associated with the proposed project.
 If you intend to travel to expensive destinations, explain how you plan to stay within your budget.
 You must provide information about other anticipated sources of funding.
 If you are proposing international travel, the budget must include international health insurance and emergency evacuation insurance, such as that offered by HTH International, and any required immunizations.
 Ineligible expenses include cameras, laptops, digital recorders, telephones, other personal equipment, and personal items such as clothing and medication.
 This sample budget document includes the kind of detail that shows the applicant has fully thought through the expenses associated with the plan.

 Personal statement.
 Discuss how your background and life experience, including opportunities and challenges, motivate your decision to apply for the Wallenberg Fellowship.
 The personal statement should reflect on the personal significance of the proposed project.
 It should realistically assess your readiness for meeting the demands of an independent year-long project and your commitment to make a difference in the world.

 Letters of recommendation.
 Ask up to three faculty, advisors, or mentors to send letters of recommendation using the provided form.
-Up to two of the three letters may come from someone outside the University who knows you well.
+Up to two of the three letters may come from recommenders outside the University who know you well.
 These should offer candid assessments of your academic and personal achievement, your aptitude and readiness for carrying out the proposed project, and your potential for benefiting from the experience.